GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-expr.rst

 structures.
 There are a few others for more specialized use-cases; you can check out the :ref:`control structures` section of the main user guide for details on how to use these features.

+What follows is a "tutorial by immersion" - you'll implement a much more complicated layout specification one step at a time, with any gaps in necessary knowledge filled in.
+The exercises are followed by solutions, so if you get stuck, you can skip ahead to those solutions for clarification.